 TTM: trailing 12 months

 There are currently 1.2 million Hillenbrand shares held short by investors – that's known as Hillenbrand's "short interest".
-This figure is 15.7% up from 1.1 million last month.
+This figure is 7.8% down from 1.3 million last month.

 There are a few different ways that this level of interest in shorting Hillenbrand shares can be evaluated.